DeschampsJ/docker/README.md

     ```

    - **Quick Reminder for Vi:**
-     - Enter insertion mode with "i".
+     - Press "i" to enter insertion mode.
      - Make your changes.
      - Press "Esc" to exit insertion mode.
-     - Write changes and quit with ":wq".
+     - Write changes and quit typing `:wq`.

 2. Deploy the updated configuration to the Docker Swarm:
     ```bash